What to say and not to say to someone when they lose a pet.

 What should I say?

 Talking about grief is never easy.
-The most important thing, however, is to be present and understanding.
-Sometimes, the best thing you can do is simply listen.
-Let your loved one talk about their loss and grief however they want to.
+The most important thing is to be present and understanding.
+Sometimes, the best thing you can do is listen.
+Let your loved one talk about their loss and grief how they want to.
 Don’t pry if they don’t want to share too much information.
-Regularly check in with them to make sure they feel loved and supported.
+Check in with them to make sure they feel loved and supported.
 But if you’re looking for the right words to share your sympathy, here are some things you can say to someone who is grieving their pet’s loss:

 “I am so sorry for your loss.”